-As intangible assets become more recognizable insofar as consistently playing integral roles in business, transactions, value creation, and revenue generation, their exposure (vulnerability) to various types-levels of risk elevate.
-So today, it’s not merely prudent, but rapidly being quite correctly characterized as a fiduciary responsibility for business – transaction management teams to:
+As intangible assets become more recognizable insofar as consistently playing integral and contributory roles in business transactions, value creation, and revenue generation, etc., their exposure (vulnerability) to various types-levels of risk elevate.
+So today, it’s not merely prudent, rather, rapidly becoming quite correctly characterized as a fiduciary responsibility for business – transaction management teams to:

 • include intangible asset specialists and strategists skilled in the art and science of thwarting and mitigating risk and conducting pre – post transaction due diligence on intangible assets having a bearing on a transaction’s outcome.

 • be alert to an ever-increasing volume and sophisticated array of risks to intangible assets which, when – if they materialize, can rapidly undermine and/or erode asset value, competitive advantages, and projected synergies and efficiencies of a projected transaction, and

 - cascade throughout any business’s increasingly tentacled consumer – supply chain, or, worse, cause certain intangible asset value ‘to go to zero’!

 It’s no longer merely prudent…

 Rather, it’s essential, as a fiduciary responsibility, for those undertaking any new business initiative and/or transaction to recognize that in most, if not every circumstance, how intangible assets are played, will effect-impact the outcome.